fbucci1/hivemigration/README.md

-## HiveMigration
+# HiveMigration

 HiveMigration is a Gradle plugin in order to support Database Migrations best practice when using HIVE.

-## Scope
+# Scope

 This plugin implements database migration principles for HIVE databases.

-## Contributing
+# Contributing

-#Bug reports
+## Report Bugs
 Have you found a bug?
-Please let us know in the [Issue Tracker|https://github.com/fbucci1/hivemigration/issues].
+Please let us know in the [Issue Tracker](https://github.com/fbucci1/hivemigration/issues).

 If someone else already submitted an issue for the feature, leave a comment with +1.

-#Feature requests
+## Request features
 Do you have an idea for a great feature?
-Please let us know in the [Issue Tracker|https://github.com/fbucci1/hivemigration/issues].
+Please let us know in the [Issue Tracker](https://github.com/fbucci1/hivemigration/issues).
 Make sure to do the following:
 * be as specific as possible
 * provide examples (so other people can better visualize what you mean)